6 Best Daily Planner Apps in 2026 (Tested and Compared)

 6. Any.do - Best for Simple Daily Scheduling

 Any.do strips daily planning down to the basics.
-Open the app each morning, and the "Plan Your Day" flow walks you through scheduling today's tasks.
+Open the app each morning and the "Plan Your Day" flow walks you through scheduling today's tasks.
 Drag items into calendar time slots.
 The AI suggests which tasks to prioritize.
 Done.
-It's one of the few apps that combines task management, a calendar, and daily planning in a single clean interface without overwhelming new users.
+The whole process takes maybe ninety seconds if you have six items to schedule.

 With 40 million users and editorial endorsements from the New York Times and Wall Street Journal, Any.do has proven that simplicity scales.
-The home screen widget keeps your daily plan visible at all times, and families love the shared grocery list that auto-sorts items by aisle.
+Research from the Harvard Business Review suggests that the simpler a planning system is, the more likely people maintain it over time.
+The home screen widget keeps your daily plan visible at all times, and families love the shared grocery list that auto-sorts items by aisle, a feature that sounds minor until you realize how many arguments it prevents at Trader Joe's.

 What it does well:

 • "Plan Your Day" morning workflow.
 A guided prompt each morning helps you decide what gets done today.
-Drag tasks from your backlog into specific time slots on your calendar.
+Drag tasks from your backlog into specific time slots.

 • Unified tasks + calendar view.
 Appointments and to-dos share one screen.
 See gaps, overlaps, and realistic time estimates at a glance.

-• Cross-platform availability.
-Works on iPhone, Android, Mac, Windows, Web, and both Apple Watch and Wear OS.
+• Cross-platform availability. iPhone, Android, Mac, Windows, Web, Apple Watch, and Wear OS.
 One of the few planners with truly universal access.

 • Family-friendly features.
 Shared grocery lists with automatic aisle categorization.
 Shared task lists for household coordination.